 - January to May – teaching block 2 (includes Easter break)

 - May to June – assessment period 2

 Most teaching takes place during the day, Monday to Friday.
 If you study on campus, you may occasionally need to go to University events in the evenings and at weekends.
 Some course seminars may be held in the evening, both on campus and distance learning study modes.

 - dissertation or major project

-Apply for this course by using our online application form.
-Choose Law and Criminology from the subject area list and MSc Criminal Justice from the course list.
-You’ll graduate with a Criminology Master’s degree when you complete the course.
+You'll be applying for MSc Criminal Justice but you'll graduate with a Criminology Master's degree when you complete the course.

 Our courses fill up quickly, so submit your application as soon as you decide which course you want to study.